undrafted/a11y-notes/README.md

 ### 10. use meaningful img `alt` attributes
 - don't hesitate to write `alt=""` if the image is decorative, so the screenreader can just skip the image
 - when adding `alt` text, always consider the functionality the image provides, and if the information you would add for the `alt` is already present in another component next to it anyway (e.g. titles).
-Otherwise it would just be noise and would cause more harm than good.
+Otherwise it would just be noise (and repetition) and would cause more harm than good.